List of Watchmen characters: Mothman

 Mothman (real name Byron Alfred Lewis) is a former member of the Minutemen who suffered from alcoholism and mental illness later in life.
 Lewis had a privileged upbringing and sought to help the less fortunate and fight oppression and corruption as a crimefighter.
 To this end, Lewis created a costume with special wings that helped him glide, dubbing himself "Mothman".
 However, a series of near death experiences in perfecting his wings left Lewis in constant pain, a drug addict and an alcoholic, with him requiring a drink each time before he flew for "courage".
 Lewis' mental stability ultimately deteriorated after he was called before HUAC, leading to him being forcibly brought to a mental asylum in Maine, but was briefly released for the Minutemen's reunion.

 In Doomsday Clock #2, the obituary in the newspaper reveals that Mothman is dead.
 In Doomsday Clock #4, a flashback involving the earlier history of Reggie reveals that he met Mothman at the same asylum following the alien monster's attack.
 Reggie and Mothman grow closer as Mothman plans to train Reggie to defend himself against the guard Jason.
 When Reggie sees the news that exposed Veidt's involvement with the alien monster attack, he sets fire to the asylum.
 When Mothman sees the fire, he states that it is calling to him and walks towards (and presumably into) it.
 Mothman is also notoriously stinky.

 In the film, he is portrayed by Niall Matter.

 In the TV series, he is portrayed by Brennan Kerr.

 Sally Jupiter

 Sally Jupiter (real name Sally Juspeczyk) is the first Silk Spectre and founding member of the Minutemen who is now retired.
 She is later the domineering "stage mom" of Laurie Juspeczyk (who becomes Silk Spectre II).
 Sally married her manager, Laurence Schexnayder, shortly after retiring.
 She narrowly avoided being raped by the Comedian, although years later she had a consensual affair with him, and ultimately bore his child.
 Sally adores the attention she receives from fans of "The Silk Spectre", though Laurie is repulsed at her mother's sexually explicit exploits in promoting herself.

 In the film, she is portrayed by Carla Gugino.

+In the animated film Watchmen Chapter I, Sally is voiced by Adrienne Barbeau.